Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/File_exit_Start_here/before_end_of_transfer.md

 title: "Before the end of the transfer"
 linkTitle: "Stage Before the end of the transfer"
 weight: 420
---- If the user function manages file accessing, it must de- allocate the file.
+---If the user function manages file accessing, it must de-allocate the file.

 ### Fields to define

 | Field  | Description  |
 | --- | --- |